SecretsAndLies/nand2tetris-bolt/Readme.txt

-A fork of the nand2tetris software, codenamed Bolt.
-See the change-log for what's new.

 The contents of this file are subject to the GNU General Public License (GPL) Version 2 or later (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at